-Fairfax County will be holding public hearings on the upcoming budget on April 12th beginning at 1:00 pm.
+Fairfax County will be holding public hearings on the upcoming budget on April 11th.
 These annual hearings are open to the public; individuals and organizations can request time to speak in front of the Board of Supervisors.

 Insight is at the beginning of the list of speakers for the meeting.
 Appointed Insight representatives will share a message of appreciation for all the support Fairfax County has provided to Insight, as well as a request to continue funding for Insight and to request increasing resources for dementia specific adult day centers.